 Exhibits a mean pressure rise time greater than the mean pressure rise time of a 1:1 mixture, by mass, of 65% aqueous nitric acid and cellulose.

-For substances having additional risks, e.g. toxicity or corrosivity, the requirements of section 2.0.3 of the Model Regulations should be met.
+For the assignment of precedence of hazards for transport purposes, in the case of substances having additional hazards, e.g. toxicity or corrosivity, the requirements of Chapter 2.0, section 2.0.3 of the Model Regulations should be met.

 34.4.2.5 Examples of results